FaezehFaez2025/research-notes-hub/metrics-and-evaluation/statistical-tests/README.md

 **Step 5: Compare R⁺ and R⁻**

+**Null hypothesis (H₀):** The two models have equal performance.

-- If models are equal (H₀), then R⁺ and R⁻ should be similar
+This is what we're testing against.
+If H₀ is true, then R⁺ and R⁻ should be similar.

 - In our example: R⁺ = 5 is much larger than R⁻ = 1, suggesting InvertiTune is better
 - The test computes a **p-value** based on how different R⁺ and R⁻ are
+- If the p-value is very small, we reject H₀ and conclude the models are truly different

 ### What is a p-value?